open-cloud/open-cloud.github.io.old/1_user.md

 ```

 Other utilities like scp also work as expected when referencing
-the sliver using the label.
+the instance using the label.

 A current limitation is that only one user key is injected into the
 slice.
 Because SSH is indirect through the *ProxyCommand*, it is not
 sufficient to manually add additional keys for other users to an
-account inside the sliver; for the time being, an administrator will
+account inside the instance; for the time being, an administrator will
 need to add the additional keys to the proxy environment as well.

 In addition to SSH connectivity via NAT, there are two other